 - Alleged sexual misconduct between students of a public school district, filed under Title IX.

 - Case against a franchisee of a national fast-food chain alleging that an employee sexually assaulted a special needs adolescent.

 Employment Contracts, Restrictive Covenants, Trade Secrets, and Confidential Information

 The group is experienced in drafting, evaluating, and enforcing employment contracts, restrictive covenant agreements, and non-disclosure agreements across the U.S. Our lawyers advise and assist employers in protecting and retaining their most important and confidential trade secret information, customer goodwill, and employees.
-HPY also advises employers who are considering hiring an employee subject to non-compete covenants as to the enforceability of those covenants and the attendant risks of hiring such individuals.
+Hawkins Parnell also advises employers who are considering hiring an employee subject to non-compete covenants as to the enforceability of those covenants and the attendant risks of hiring such individuals.
 We pride ourselves on providing accurate risk assessments and thinking creatively to allow employers to hire qualified employees without violating legal obligations.
-HPY lawyers have:
+Hawkins Parnell lawyers have: